 Luke 2:52 states that Jesus grew in wisdom and stature and in favor with both God and man.
 Even Jesus, who was God in the flesh, grew.
 He learned and accelerated.

-When you as a leader grow, you’re not only making a difference in your own life, but in the lives of people around you.
+When you as a leader grow, you’re making a difference in your own life, and in the lives of people around you.

 - Growth helps us become more effective and productive.
-This may be behind the scenes, but there is a way for leaders to maximize their days, learn new tricks for batching work, organizing their flow, saving time, automating, delegating, and streamlining.
-You have to grow into those things that help you become more effective.
-Your time must be focused on what you’re called to do.
+Behind the scenes, leaders need to maximize their days, learn new tricks for batching work, organizing their flow, saving time, automating, delegating, and streamlining.
+You need to grow into those things that help you become more effective so that your time can be focused on what you’re called to do.

 - Growth gives us insights into those around us.
-The better a leader can work with his team, the better everyone will be.
-Leaders must continually grow in the area of caring, connecting and communicating with those around him or her.
+The better a leader can work with his/her team, the better everyone will be.
+Leaders must continually grow in the area of caring, connecting, and communicating with those around him/her.

 Barriers to Growth:

 - Growth takes time.
-There may be a few shortcuts, but no matter what, if you want to grow, it’s going to take some time.
+You may find a few shortcuts, but it will take time if you want to grow.

 - Growth requires energy and discipline.
 Growing as a leader is hard work.
 It’s constant.
-I think one of the reasons why leaders are typically early risers is because it requires those kinds of disciplines to not only improve yourself and your leadership, but to get it all in each day.
+I think leaders are typically early risers because it requires that kind of discipline to improve yourself and your leadership, and to fit it all in each day.

 - Growth will cost us.
-In addition to time, growth will cost something.
-We will have to pay to grow.
-We for sure pay in time but we also pay as we purchase books, attend growth events, hire coaches and mentors, etc.
+Growth will cost more than time.
+To grow, we will have purchase books, attend growth events, hire coaches and mentors, etc.

 How to Grow as a Leader:

-Here are five overarching categories for leaders to use to grow.
+Here are five overarching categories in which leaders can grow.

 - Habits – Jesus was a master of the habit of being in the synagogue and learning.
-Jesus had the habit of Sabbath rest and He had the habit of early morning prayer and quiet times.
-We must develop growth habits if we are going to grow as leaders.
-Reading, learning, disciplines, preparation, scheduling, taking care of our physical and spiritual lives are all supported – one way or the other – by our habits.
+Jesus had the habit of Sabbath rest and early morning prayer and quiet times.
+Leaders must develop growth habits to grow as leaders.
+Reading, learning, disciplines, preparation, scheduling, and taking care of our physical and spiritual lives are all supported – one way or the other – by our habits.

 - Challenge – Pinpoint your current challenge.
-Just like when you break down muscles while lifting weights, you grow through challenges.
+Challenges help us to grow just as lifting weights helps our muscles to grow stronger.
 What is your challenge and what are you learning through it?
 If you don’t have a challenge, you’re probably not growing.

 - Action – Growth requires action and movement.
 You must take a step even if it’s small.
 Actions may be as small as writing down goals or taking one step toward a goal you have.
-Action may be meeting with someone to learn more, reading a particular book, signing up for a particular conference or event.
+Action may be meeting with someone to learn more, reading a particular book, signing up for a conference or event.
 Your first action may be getting up earlier to exercise and plan your day more effectively.
-Leaders grow through action of some kind.
-If you feel like you are in motion but getting nowhere, it’s time to funnel your actions toward your goals.
+Leaders grow through action.
+If you feel like you are in motion and getting nowhere, it’s time to funnel your actions toward your goals.
 You learn to do the essential things for maximum growth.

 OTHER POSTS…